Eba-1/Projects/README.md

-## Status

-Here goes all the budgets

 ## Introduction

 Greetings!
 I've worked on quite a lot of small projects; whether it be in the form of personal works or class assignments.
-Here I share to you some of the recent projects that I've been working on and still working on.
+Here I share to you some of the recent projects that I've been working on (P.S.
+I'm still working on some of them).

 ```Repository Folder Structure
 Projects/